 Other versions: This 1970s manta table lamp exists in all probability in one version.

 It was told, but without any proof unfortunately, that this lamp not only was designed, but also made by Tony Zuccheri at the La Murrina glass furnaces.
-Although the colour of this table lamp is in a typical La Murrina colour, it lacks the La Murrina seal or label.
+Although the colour of this table lamp is in a typical La Murrina and AV Mazzega colour, it lacks the La Murrina seal or label.
 However, table lamps in this style with the La Murrina seal exists.
 Also the Austrian Kalmar Franken company used this colour and type of glass for several lamps.
 The glass was made by Leucos.

 The same lamp was sold at Catawiki in 2021 and was named by the seller: “Manta, the giant of the sea”.
 It was acquired from a design studio in Milan, Italy, and was used at their main office.
 On 1stdibs it is sold as a Carlo Nason “attributed” lamp.
 I’m afraid it is none of the above.